Olivier recipe with black caviar. The legendary Monsieur Olivier! Olivier salad real French recipe

 • olives - 3-5 pieces.

-1. Cut the fillets of fried good hazel grouse into blankets and mix with boiled, not crumbly potato blankets and slices of fresh cucumbers, add caporets and olives and pour over a large amount of Provencal sauce, with the addition of soy-kabul.
+1. Cut the fillet of fried good hazel grouse into blankets and mix with blankets of boiled, not crumbly potatoes and slices fresh cucumbers, add Kaporets and olives and pour in a large amount of Provencal sauce, with the addition of soy-Kabul.

-2. After cooling, transfer to a crystal vase, remove with crayfish tails, lettuce leaves and chopped lanspic.
+2. Once cooled, transfer to a crystal vase and remove with crayfish tails, lettuce leaves and chopped lancepick.

 3. Serve very cold.

-1. Blankets (from the French blanc - clean, white) - straight pieces of food cut in parallel lines, used as semi-finished products for the manufacture of dishes and culinary products.
+1. Blanquettes (from the French blanc - pure, white) are straight pieces of food cut into parallel lines, used as semi-finished products for making dishes and culinary products.

-2. Lanspic - chicken or meat broth, boiled to a state of jelly.
+2. Lanspik is chicken or meat broth boiled to a jelly state.

-3. Soy kabul or kabul sauce is a popular spicy seasoning brought from Afghanistan.
+3. Soya-Kabul or Kabul sauce is a once popular spicy seasoning brought from Afghanistan.

-4. Caporets are capers, the pickled or salted flower buds of the prickly caper plant.
+4. Capers - capers, pickled or salted flower buds of the prickly caper plant.

 Ingredients: